 Clare Rosenfield has been extensively published, in both book and article form.
-A complete listing of books and articles is available down below.
+A complete listing of books is available by selecting the link below.

 The Call of Mother Earth: How a Being of Light Draws Forth Humanity's Response

 Until now, if we have been learning about the threats to our precious Earthmother, our depleted soil, shrinking rainforest, melting icecaps, polluted waterways, our increasingly warming climate, we have been scaring ourselves and perhaps feeling powerless.
 Now is the time to inspire ourselves and extol the sacred beauties and capacities of Mother Nature and in so doing, lift ourselves to a vast vision and actions that can heal and replenish Her as well as heal and restore us all.
 May this verse narrative inspire ecological-minded activism and reverence for all life, and even be turned into song, dance, or drama!

 Ten Lives of the Buddha: Siamese Temple Painting and Jataka Tales by Elizabeth Wray, Clare Rosenfield, and Dorothy Bailey.
 (1972-05-03)

 The ten most popular Jataka tales, stories of Buddha's previous incarnations, accompanied by photographs of Siamese temple paintings depicting them.
 Includes background essays on the Jatakas and Siamese temple painting

 Ninsun: Wise Mother of Gilgamesh